TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

     The latter example's signature is essentially the overloading of ``(str, str) -> str`` and ``(bytes, bytes) -> bytes``.
-Also note that if the arguments are instances of some subclass of :class:`str`, the return type is still plain :class:`str`.
+Also note that if the arguments are instances of some subkundi of :class:`str`, the return type is still plain :class:`str`.

     At runtime, ``isinstance(x, T)`` will raise :exc:`TypeError`.
 In general,